 TPVs are elastomeric alloys composed of mixtures of a plastic and a rubber in which the rubber phase is cured or crosslinked.
 The plastic phase is commonly a polyolefin, such as polypropylene, although a wide variety of thermoplastics have been used.
 The rubber phase is commonly an EPR or EPDM rubber.
 The end product is produced during a dynamic vulcanization mixing process.
 This process gives a useful elastomeric alloy with the properties of a cured rubber but the processing characteristics of a thermoplastic.
 ExxonMobil’s Santoprene® polymer is perhaps the most commonly known TPV used in medical applications.

 A common requirement for minimally invasive small-diameter medical devices is visibility during X-rays or fluoroscopy.
 Polymers are inherently transparent to this imaging and require specific additives to achieve visibility.
 Radiopaque fillers are often blended with polymers for radiopacity.
 These additives include:

 - Barium sulfate – off-white powder that compounds easily into most thermoplastics and is easily colored

-- Bismuth subcarbonate – pale white power provides excellent X-ray absorption with some color matching limitations
+- Bismuth subcarbonate – pale white powder provides excellent X-ray absorption with some color matching limitations

 - Bismuth trioxide – yellow powder provides excellent X-ray absorption, limited to low/moderate processing temperature polymers and color matching options

-- Bismuth oxychloride – white power with good temperature stability for processing yet susceptible to UV degradation
+- Bismuth oxychloride – white powder with good temperature stability for processing yet susceptible to UV degradation

 - Tungsten – dark grey powder with superior X-ray absorption and color matching limitations